GoogleCloudPlatform/cluster-toolkit/examples/README.md

   needed for `compute` partition_
 * Compute Engine API: Resource policies: **one for each job in parallel** - _only needed for `compute` partition_

+### hpc-cluster-high-io-amd.yaml
+This example is identical to [the Intel example below](#hpc-cluster-high-io-intelyaml) with the exception that it uses the AMD C2D machine family to provision VMs.

 ### hpc-cluster-high-io-intel.yaml